Mozambique travel advice

 Violent crime

-Violent crime, such as armed robbery, carjacking and home burglary, occurs frequently.
-It’s particularly prevalent on the outskirts of large cities such as Maputo, Beira, Nampula and Nacala.
+Violent crime, such as armed robbery and home burglary, occurs in and around large cities such as:

 Terrorism

-There is a threat of terrorism, particularly in Cabo Delgado province where an Islamist militant insurgency has steadily increased the scope of its operations and number of attacks since 2019.
-They are especially active in the central and northern districts of Mocimboa de Praia, Macomia, Muidumbe and Palma.
+There is a threat of terrorism, particularly in certain parts of the Cabo Delgado and Nampula provinces where insurgent militants continue to operate and commit attacks.
+Militants are especially active in the central and northern districts of Mocimboa de Praia, Macomia, Muidumbe and Palma.

 Further attacks are likely.